laola1technik/randori-roman-numerals/README.md

-This is the [Roman Numerals Kata](http://codingdojo.org/kata/RomanNumerals/) in PHP with [PHPUnit](https://phpunit.de/), done in a Randori-styled [Coding Dojo](http://codingdojo.org/WhatIsCodingDojo/), 13 sessions a 2 hours.
+This is the [Roman Numerals Kata](http://codingdojo.org/kata/RomanNumerals/) in PHP with [PHPUnit](https://phpunit.de/), done in a Randori-styled [Coding Dojo](http://codingdojo.org/WhatIsCodingDojo/), tbd sessions a 2 hours.

 ## Installation
 * This package requires [Composer](https://getcomposer.org/)